The Southwest Program at the Institute for Applied Ecology (IAE SW)

 Preference will be given to youth (ages of 18-25 years at the time of

 hire), and those who identify as a member of a Native American Tribe, or

 To apply for this position, please submit:

-to be considered for a similar position in Las Cruces, NM, please indicate
+would like to be considered for a similar position in Santa Fe, NM, please

 Resume identifying any relevant experience (paid or unpaid)